onthewing,On the Wing Doctrine,Christian Boot Camp,Owen Baxter Pink Leadership,Hodge History Islam Bible,Scripture Lessons TheologyApologetics

 Home PageBoot CampSite MapCultsHumanismLogicMoralityTheoryDiscipleshipIslam

-Here's a very useful apologetics website: "Coffee Cup Apologetics" at http://ccapologetics.wordpress.com/
+Here's a useful apologetics website: "Coffee Cup Apologetics" at http://ccapologetics.wordpress.com/

-Some additional apologetic arguments are contained on the Cults Page.
-There is an excellent article addressing the differences between Catholics and Protestants from CRI (showing that Catholicism is not a cult and it is not monolithic). also has a number of apologetic arguments.
 Apologetics requires a broad knowledge of the world, and a keen sense of the dividing line between that knowledge and the knowledge of God.
 Remember, Christianity is a reasonable belief system that can be argued and articulated in a rational fashion.
-But it is also revelation, not an intellectual conclusion.
+But it is also revelation, and not merely an intellectual conclusion.
+Apologetics therefore has its limits.
+See the Eight Cannots.